Understanding COVID-19 in a Global Era

 Figuring out how this global pandemic will change our lives requires understanding how our interconnected world is designed to work in the first place.

-COVID-19 is changing the world in ways both small and profound: classes are now taught online, millions are out of work, and social distancing has become the new global reality—at least until a vaccine can be developed.
+COVID-19 changed the world in ways both small and profound: classes moved online, millions lost their jobs, and social distancing became the new global reality.

 Keeping up with the daily flood of news can be exhausting, not to mention confusing, especially when this pandemic affects nearly every aspect of life.
 If there’s one thing we’ve learned in recent months, it’s that COVID-19 is far more than just a global health challenge; it’s a crisis that affects trade, monetary policy, development, and even cyberspace.